cookie223/beancount-fava-mcp/README.md

 ## Future Plans

-- Support some kind of write access to the ledger so that you can add transactions easily via your mcp client.
+- Support some kind of write access to the ledger so that you can add transactions easily via your mcp client. (add_entry added but still WIP)

 ## Usage